Ablasko32/Tutoring_school_system-FastApi-GoogleCalendarApi/README.md

 ## :bulb: Features:

 1. **Log in**
-   - Login using google Oauth
+   - Login/logout using google Oauth

 2. **Keep track of students and teachers**